San Francisco 49ers vs. Minnesota Vikings NFL Week 12 Odds, Plays and Insights for November 28, 2021

 - At home this year, San Francisco has one win against the spread and is 1-4 overall.

-- In three of five home games this season, San Francisco has gone over the total.
+- In five home games this year, San Francisco has hit the over three times.

 - Minnesota is 2-3 overall, and 4-1 against the spread, on the road.

-- The Vikings are winless ATS (0-1) on the road as 3-point underdogs or more.

-- In four of five away games this season, Minnesota has gone over the total.
+- In four of five road games this year, Minnesota has gone over the total.

 Powered by Data Skrive.